rhysmeister/aws-certified-database-specialty-exam-notes/README.md

     * Bitmap
     * Geospatial indexes
   * If you require data durability, you can enable the Redis append-only file feature (AOF).
 When this feature is enabled, the node writes all of the commands that change cache data to an append-only file.
 When a node is rebooted and the cache engine starts, the AOF is "replayed."
 The result is a warm Redis cache with all of the data intact.
 [Append only files (AOF) in ElastiCache for Redis](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/RedisAOF.html)
+  * It's not possible to reconfigure the cluster mode in an existing cluster.
+You have to create a new cluster with "cluster mode" enabled.

 * Elasticache for memcached
   * Can partition data across multiple nodes